 Needs moar friendship.A "too curious for his own good" Chaotic Good alchemist.
 With a pistol.

-Some nights I wish that this all would endSoulsteel Caste Alchemical Exalt who focuses on Thousand-Wounds Gear Chainsaw Frisbee Fu.
+Under the light of the sun I shall slay giantsSoulsteel Caste Alchemical Exalt who focuses on Thousand-Wounds Gear Chainsaw Frisbee Fu.

 KCCOA dwarf bard who plays a magic-powered electric Flying V guitar with his beard and rocks so hard he can change the physical properties of things (once he becomes epic level).
 He'll turn the amp up to 11 when using deafening song, and break out into playing Rock You Like a Hurricane during epic moments of battle.
 He will not have a bag of holding; he'll have roadies.

 Run the red, won't stop at night, I don't care for traffic lights.